HUMAN BEHAVIOR: MEASUREMENT AND CAUSE

 The plausibility of such claims rest on unexamined philosophical assumptions of the sort advanced by Thorndike: "Whatever exists, exists in some amount" (Joncich, p.151).
 Other theorists allude to a world of observables (Nunnaly, p.97); terms such as "anxiety" are mere symbols having at most heuristic value (Nunnaly, p.97) or denoting fictions (Skinner, 1953, p.
 27).
 Observables are pre-theoretically accessible to observation, i.e. they are merely seen (Anderson, p.7).
 Science can begin with our everyday concepts because in order to live efficiently "our ordinary language must take account of the causal forces at work in the world" (Stinchcombe, p.41).
 Description is a pre-theoretical activity by which we identify observables (Anderson, p.7).
 These and others like them are not merely ideological excrescences on otherwise viable theory; rather such assumptions are appealed to to justify restrictions on what is presented as properly scientific endeavor.

-Skinner provides the most succinct statement of the conception of Science
+Skinner provides the most succinct statement of the conception of

-"external" has been removed from the following quotation -- three
+the word "external" has been removed from the following quotation -- three

 asterisks have been inserted to indicate its original positions: